 - 1 cup dried white mulberries**

-Line 2 cookie sheets with parchment paper; set aside.
+Line two cookie sheets with parchment paper; set aside.
 In a small to medium saucepan, heat the butter over low to medium heat, occasionally stirring gently.
 Let cook just until melted butter is medium brown and fragrant, being careful not to burn.
 Remove from heat and let cool to lukewarm.
-(Browned butter is almost always strained at this point, to remove the sandy milk solids, but not in these cookies — I wanted to use all parts of the nutty deliciousness let those slightly smoky speckles shine alongside the complementary flavors.)
+(Browned butter is often strained at this point, to remove the sandy milk solids, but not in these cookies — I wanted to use all parts of the nutty deliciousness let those slightly smoky speckles shine alongside the complementary flavors.)

 Stir the brown sugar and vanilla into the pan of lukewarm browned butter, whisking until mixed.
 Transfer to a large bowl, and make sure the temperature is not too hot (warm room temperature at most) before adding the egg.
 Beat in the egg until completely incorporated.
 Sift over the butter mixture: flour, baking soda and powder, salt and nutmeg.
 Stir well, until a smooth pasty dough is formed.
 Fold in oats and mulberries until evenly dispersed, scraping sides and bottom of bowl with spatula.
 (Unless they’re really large and sharp, there’s no need to remove the berry stems; they soften as they bake.)

 Place in freezer for at least 15 minutes, preheating the oven to 350 F while the raw cookies chill.
 (At this point, you can store the frozen dough balls in a sealed container and bake at your convenience within a week or two.)